chuang4150/Notes_330/README.md

 # Notes_330

-The KNote file is able to report of all notes containing all mentions, organzie the notes by metion and generate keywords found within the notes.
+The KNote file is able to report of all notes containing all mentions, organize notes by metion and generate keywords found within the notes.
+By using the class Note from note_contents and the class note_group from the note_group file, the program is able to seperate mentions/topics/etc into sets and divide them into groups.

 System for organizing notes